-If you had asked me a year ago if I would rather have a root canal or compare ediscovery price proposals, I would have told you to break out the drill.
-Standardizing and deciphering the complex and opaque universe of ediscovery pricing can be a serious headache.
+Most legal professionals would liken comparing ediscovery price proposals to getting a root canal – only worse.
+Standardizing and deciphering the complex and opaque universe of ediscovery pricing is no easy task.
 It takes far too much effort and leaves buyers wondering if their estimates and projected total cost have any grounding in reality.
 And, let’s be honest: Sometimes there is some fairly sneaky stuff hidden in a proposal.

-Let me debunk the top 15 pricing misconceptions that drove me (and my peers) nuts as an ediscovery buyer.
+Let’s debunk the top 15 pricing misconceptions that drive ediscovery buyers nuts.

 1. When a GB isn’t just a GB

 Not all gigabytes (GBs) are created equal when it comes to expanded vs compressed data.
 There is nothing quite as stomach-churning as getting your first month’s ediscovery bill for processing 1 TB of data only to discover that your data volume and attendant costs are nearly double what was presented in the project estimate.
-I recommend always double-checking data expansion assumptions in each proposal, and normalizing them across all estimates based on your experience with the vendor’s promises vs the vendor’s reality.
+Always double-check data expansion assumptions in each proposal, and normalize them across all estimates based on your experience with the vendor’s promises vs the vendor’s reality.
 Or better yet, work with a company that charges on compressed GB volume (hint, hint).

 2. Not-so-“all-in” pricing